 Action->>Conduit: dispatch event_type=project-artifact-bundle

-Action->>Workflow: commit state.json bump
+Action->>Workflow: no caller-repo commit

 else quiet window